jmccormick-mm/middle-coast-website/generate-cli-implementation-plan.md

 - [ ] Document how to tweak prompts if needed
 - [ ] Add "Next Steps" section for future variations feature

+**Plain English Summary**:
+After this step, anyone picking up this project (including future you) will understand how to use the AI layout generator.
+The README will have clear step-by-step instructions, the architecture docs will reflect what actually exists (not just dreams), and there's a troubleshooting guide for when things go wrong.
+It's like adding a user manual to your magical layout-generating machine.

 **Dependencies**: Step 2.3 (workflow tested)
 **Estimated Time**: 2 hours

+**Phase 3 Summary**:
+By the end of Phase 3, your project is professionally documented and ready for others to use.
+The documentation matches reality, includes clear usage instructions, and helps people understand both how to use the tool and how it works under the hood.
+You've transformed a working prototype into a maintainable, shareable project.

 ---